semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(New) Granular repository access through GitHub App**
 Semaphore [GitHub App](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#connecting-a-repository-via-github-app) was introduced as a new way of connecting GitHub repositories with Semaphore.

-Users can now connect Semaphore through the GitHub App instead of the personal access token and choose which repositories they want to give access to.
+Users can now connect Semaphore through the GitHub App instead of via personal access token, and choose which repositories they want to give access to.

-Find out more about the difference between GitHub App and personal access token in our [documentation page](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#oauth-app-vs-github-app).
+Find out more about the difference between GitHub App and personal access token in our [documentation](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#oauth-app-vs-github-app).

 **(New) Change project owner**
-Users can now change project owner through UI, making the user offboarding easier.
+Users can now change project owner in the UI, making user offboarding easier.

 Project owner update form can be accessed in _Project Settings -> General_.

 **(New) Ubuntu 20.04 image**
-A brand new image based on the Ubuntu 20.04 is now available.
+A brand new image based on Ubuntu 20.04 is now available.
 Please note that currently this image **can only be used on `e1-standard-2` machines**.

-Some of the improvements compared to the Ubuntu 18.04 image include:
+Some of the improvements compared to Ubuntu 18.04 image include:

 - **Speed** - This release has enhanced resource usage and includes a newer kernel.
 - **Longer support** - Canonical will support Ubuntu 20.04 until April 2025.